noiz23/programer2/README.md

 ---------- Purpose of an Interface
     - Class: can implemnts n interfaces.
 Can extends only 1 class.
     - Interfaces: Can extends n interfaces.
 Can't implements interfaces or classess.
+    - Interfaces may extend other interfaces, although they may not extend a class and vice versa.
+Interfaces may also contain public static final constant values,     public static methods, and public default methods.
+All members of an interface are public.

 ---------- Introducing Functional Programming
     - Java defines a functional interface as an                     interface that contains a single abstract   method.